Libensemble/libensemble/docs/data_structures/sim_specs.rst

 * The user may define other fields to be passed to the simulator function.
 * The tuples defined in the ``'out'`` list are entered into the master :ref:`history array<datastruct-history-array>`
+* The ``sim_dir_prefix`` option may be used to create simulation working directories in node local/scratch storage when workers are distributed.
+This may have a performance benefit with I/O heavy sim funcs.

 :Examples: